jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-16-first-experience-with-chef.md

 {% include JB/setup %}

 Many aspects of setting up Chef seem rather redundant.
 I'm considering building a layer of abstraction to make it more useful.

-Let me show you an example.
+Let's look at an example.
 To install a new cookbook (say, apache) you have to do quite a bit:

 {% highlight bash %}
   root@local:# knife cookbook site download apache2